 It is crucial that the PRA takes on board an important lesson from this report – there is no substitute for the exercise of judgement.
 There are early encouraging signs that, in the PRA, judgement-based regulation is doing more of the heavy lifting than the FSA’s failed culture of box-ticking.

-On the ability of regulators to take action on acquisitions in the future (para 44)
+Ability of regulators to take action on acquisitions (para 44)

 We recommend that Government include an explicit requirement for the Prudential Regulation Authority to approve major bank acquisitions and mergers in forthcoming legislation and that HM Treasury, working with the relevant public bodies, report on the legislative or other changes it proposes to make to the current regime regulating acquisitions in the banking sector.

-On the FSA’s original decision not to publish a report on the collapse of RBS (para 100)
+FSA’s decision not to publish report on collapse (para 100)